AlmogBaku/Anova4All/README.md

 It uses the Anova Wi-Fi protocol to communicate with the device directly over the local network.

-**This project can be used as a library, a REST API, or a web interface.**
+* **This project can be used as a library, a REST API, or a web interface.**

-**Important**: This project is not affiliated with Anova or any other company.
-It's a community project that aims to keep the device functional after the cloud services are shut down.
+* This project was originally developed in Python, but then I decided to port it to Go for better performance, so it would run seamlessly on my Raspberry Pi.

 ## Features & Roadmap